ow2-proactive/scheduling-abstraction-layer/README.md

 #Set up image to be used for SAL from https://hub.docker.com/r/activeeon/sal/tags
 image: activeeon/sal:test
 ```
-NOTE: It is possible to generate automatically image from `.war` file generated in section 2.1.1.
+NOTE: It is possible to generate automatically an image from the `.war` file generated in section 2.1.1.
 In this case the image tag (e.g. test) should not exist in DockerHub repository.

 * Setup SAL ports:
 ```bash